Regina Romero

 Regina Romero (born 1974) is an American politician serving as the 42nd Mayor of Tucson, Arizona since 2019.

 In addition to being the Mayor of Tucson, Romero is the Chair of the Latino Alliance of the U.S. Conference of Mayors, Co-chair of Mayors Against Illegal Guns, an inaugural member of the Mayors Alliance to End Childhood Hunger, and a member of the Climate Mayors Network.

 Early life and education

-She is the youngest of her 6 siblings and descendant of parents who emigrated to Arizona from Mexico.
-Raised by her farmworker parents in Somerton, Arizona, Romero became the first person in her family to graduate from college and the first to vote.
-Regina Romero got her BA at University of Arizona and a postgraduate certificate from Harvard Kennedy School.
+Regina Romero was born in Arizona in 1974.
+The youngest of 6 siblings, her parents, both farmworkers, emigrated to Arizona from Mexico.
+Raised in Somerton, Arizona, Romero became the first person in her family to graduate from college and the first to vote.
+Romero got her BA at University of Arizona and a postgraduate certificate from Harvard Kennedy School.

 In 2021, Romero was named Alumna of the Year by the University of Arizona's College of Social and Behavioral Sciences for her efforts towards solving social justice issues and years of public service in Tucson.